Celebrating a milestone in March, the island of Mauritius is preparing to mark its 50th Anniversary of Independence.

 Shangri-La's cuisine is also eagerly anticipated.
 Four restaurants showcase diverse international fare, with Indian favourite Safran remaining part of the offering - guests will love the traditional Hindu blessing at the door.
 Unique to Mauritius, enjoy sashimi prepared by the most skilled master sushi chef to be found on the island at Kushi, international fare at the hotel's all-day dining restaurant, Le Bazar and Mediterranean cuisine and barbecue grills at Republik Beach Club & Grill.

-Indulgent, yet down-to-earth, Shangri-La's popular CHI Spa concept based on traditional Eastern healing philosophies, will also make a welcome appearance.
-The focus is on Chinese and Ayurvedic treatments which are designed to allow the universal life force or 'chi' to flow freely within the body.
+Indulgent, yet down-to-earth, Shangri-La's popular CHI Spa concept based on traditional Eastern healing philosophies turns its focus towards Chinese and Ayurvedic treatments which are designed to allow the universal life force or 'chi' to flow freely within the body.
 Invigorating scrubs, refreshing facials and soothing massages with ingredients sourced from its own garde.

 Shangri-La may be throwing down the gauntlet, but the hotel considered by many to be the grande dame of luxury resorts in Mauritius - One&Only Le Saint Géran - need not be concerned.
-Celebrating its 40th anniversary this year, the hotel is somewhat of a Mauritian institution.
+Fresh from a nine month, multi-million-dollar refurbishment, each of its brand new guest rooms now offer lagoon, ocean or beach views.
 What really entices guests to return is the exceptional service and intimate setting on the Belle Mare Peninsula.
 Bounded on one side by a cove and on the other by a coral-sheltered bay, it is the ideal spot for the hotel's unlimited watersports.
 Happily, some of the original staff are still on hand to welcome back loyal clientele who return year after year, now accompanied by their children and even grandchildren; the perfect place for a true multi-generational holiday in Mauritius.

 RUM'S THE WORD...